j4cegh/aoeu_rg/README.md

 On Linux, cd into the linux/ directory and type "make d -j4".
 Make sure all the following libraries but the specific Windows ones are installed.

+If res/font.otf isn't present, the game will segfault.

 Libraries used:
  - SDL2
  - SDL2_Image